By Lora O’Brien

 The Zero Waste Home Queen once boasted that her family of four created no more than a Mason jar’s worth of rubbish in a whole year!
 This requires careful planning, from buying food in your own containers, cooking all meals from scratch, recycling, composting and of course, reducing your consumption to only that which is truly necessary.
 She’s a true inspiration for us all, and her blog became so popular, it’s now a book.

-Based in: America
+Based in: America (but originally from France)

 Best for: Learning how to live with as little as possible, very stylishly!